In this article we will be diving deep about this interesting topic Vulnerability Assessment & Penetration Testing (VAPT).

 Steps of Penetration Testing Process

-Reconnaissance
+- Reconnaissance

-Outcome of PT
+Outcome of Penetration Testing

 Vulnerability Assessment (VA) Vs Penetration Testing (PT)

--VA is a list-oriented approach while PT is goal-oriented
+-Vulnerability Assessment is a list-oriented approach while PT is goal-oriented

 – PT is most suitable in situations where depth over breadth is preferred